becabytess/Lip-reading-DL/README.md

   - Manually implemented LSTM gates (forget, input, candidate, output)
   - Cell state and hidden state management
 - **Classifier**: Linear layer to map to vocabulary output with softmax activation

-## Dataset

-The model is trained on a dataset of lip-reading videos and corresponding text alignments, following the methodology described in the paper:
-- Videos are preprocessed to extract RGB frames
-- Text alignments are converted to numeric indices using a custom vocabulary mapping
-- Custom dataset class handles loading and preprocessing of data

 ## Training Process